albert-decatur/dotfiles/dpkg.md

 nmap # check if your ports are open
 iftop # monitor network traffic live
 nethogs # which processes are using the network most?
-iperf # network throughput test between two boxes you control
+iperf3 # network throughput test between two boxes you control
 mtr # trace / ping combo
 tor-arm # monitor traffic on a tor node
-atsar # silently collects system stats. or if you're super cool use collectd with statsd plugin vnstat # silently collects network traffic stats
+atsar # silently collects system stats. or if you're super cool use collectd with statsd plugin
+vnstat # silently collects network traffic stats

 ### fun! and multimedia